logdyhq/logdy-core/README.md

 Available Commands:
   completion  Generate the autocompletion script for the specified shell demo        Starts a demo mode, random logs will be produced, the [number] defines a number of messages produced per second follow      Follows lines added to files.
-Example `$ logdy follow foo.log /var/log/bar.log` forward     Forwards the STDIN to a specified port, example "tail -f file.log | logdy forward 8123" help        Help about any command socket      Sets up a port to listen on for incoming log messages.
-Example ./logdy socket 8233.
-You can setup multiple ports ./logdy socket 8123 8124 8125 stdin       Listens to STDOUT/STDERR of a provided command.
-Example ./logdy stdin "npm run dev"
+Example `logdy follow foo.log /var/log/bar.log` forward     Forwards the STDIN to a specified port, example `tail -f file.log | logdy forward 8123` help        Help about any command socket      Sets up a port to listen on for incoming log messages.
+Example `logdy socket 8233`.
+You can setup multiple ports `logdy socket 8123 8124 8125` stdin       Listens to STDOUT/STDERR of a provided command.
+Example `logdy stdin "npm run dev"`

 Flags:
-  -h, --help           help for logdy
+  -t, --fallthrough      When used will fallthrough all of the stdin received to the terminal as is -h, --help             help for logdy
-  -n, --no-analytics   Opt-out from sending anonymous analytical data that help improve this product -p, --port string    Port on which the Web UI will be served (default "8080") -v, --verbose        Verbose logs
+  -n, --no-analytics     Opt-out from sending anonymous analytical data that helps improve Logdy -u, --no-updates       Opt-out from checking updates on program startup -p, --port string      Port on which the Web UI will be served (default "8080")
+      --ui-pass string   Password that will be used to authenticate in the UI -v, --verbose          Verbose logs
       --version          version for logdy

-Use "logdy [command] --help" for more information about a command.
 ```

 ## Development